Azure/Service-Fabric-Troubleshooting-Guides/Cluster/How to configure APIM for Service Fabric managed cluster.md

       -TemplateParameterObject $sfmc
     ```

-1. Deploy a simple ASP.NET Web API service to Service Fabric
+1. Deploy a simple ASP.NET Web API service to Service Fabric.
+See [WeatherForecast](#weatherforecast-service-fabric-api-example) example below.

 1. Create a system-assigned managed identity for APIM